entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 #### Determine Project Identifiers
 Entando uses a unique identifier for your project bundle as a way to provide additional security controls around bundle-specific resources.
 A unique identifier is also calculated for each microservice plugin in your project.

-Determine the project bundle identifier:
+Determine the project bundle ID:
 ```sh
 ent prj get-bundle-id --auto
 ```

-Determine the microservice plugin identifier:
+Determine the plugin ID of each microservice in the project:
 ```sh
 ent prj get-plugin-id --auto --repo=<BUNDLE-REPO-URL>
 ```